ctrf-io/ctrf/docs/reporters/nightwatch.md

 ---
 sidebar_position: 8
-title: Nightwatch
+title: Nightwatch JSON Reporter
-description: CTRF report examples
+description: A nightwatch.js JSON test reporter to create test reports that follow the CTRF standard.
 ---
-# Nightwatch JSON Reporter

 A nightwatch.js JSON test reporter to create test reports that follow the CTRF standard.